progrium/go-extpoints/README.md

 	plugins.RegisterRuntime(ottojs.GetRuntime())

+Writing runtimes is relatively easy.
+You just implemenet the `plugins.Runtime` interface.
+[Here's a runtime implementation for Lua that took about 30 minutes to write.](https://github.com/progrium/go-plugins-lua)

 ### Plugins

 We're about to write a plugin!
 We'll call it `happy.js` and put it in a `plugins` directory.
 This is the default place to look when you load with `plugins.LoadFromPath()`, which you can override with the `PLUGIN_PATH` environment variable.
 There are plenty of other ways to load plugins, but this is the easiest: